Tutor Enrolment Application Form

 - Supporting tuition.
 The College also serves as a tutor agency, matching the appropriate tutor with customer enquiries.
 We offer support to students of all ages and lessons may take place in the daytime or evenings (generally outside school hours).
 This is more likely to be an hour or two of supporting tuition per week, per customer.

 - an examination centre for private candidates.
 The College is accredited with each of the main UK exam boards, and can offer most subjects.
-Some candidates wish to book preparatory lessons or, in recent exam series, have needed a tutor to assess their ability and provide a Teacher Assessed Grade on their behalf.

 Each of these services gives rise to work which we can offer to tutors (all of whom are self-employed) and invigilators on our database with, for example, the potential for strong tutors working on our courses to essentially choose how many hours they wish to work each week.
 Almost all of our tutoring happens here in the College, with occasional lessons happening online or in the student’s home.